 When you travel, you risk putting yourself in danger of disease and other accidents.
 Travel insurance is important for every seasoned traveler.
 Purchase one that includes both health and property coverage.
 From compensation for lost luggage to emergency evacuations, there are constant instances of travelers catching staph, malaria, parasites, or other maladies.
 Travel insurance is a tool that can save you a lot of money if something awful happens while you’re far away from home.

 - Health insurance for all forms of medical issues.
-In some cases, you can get insurance for traveling companions, family members, or friends who are visiting the country with you.
+In some cases, you can get insurance for traveling companions, family members, or friends visiting the country with you.
 This includes basic health insurance that covers things like fevers and visits to the hospital.
 Even more sophisticated medical crises are covered by supplemental insurance.

 - In the case of a crisis in the region you’re visiting, be sure to have emergency evacuation insurance.